 There are some ways to tackle the problem.
 You might buy a proper webcam but fortunate enough to find one of those in stock.
 If you happen to have one lying around, you might repurpose an old smartphone and use it as a webcam.
 Both of those could be marginally better than the camera on your laptop.

-It can be as easy as downloading a piece of software and then using a USB cable to connect your camera onto your device, depending on your phone and computer.
-If you have a relatively new Canon camera and a Windows PC, an app is now available that allows you to connect the camera over regular USB to your device, and use it as a webcam.
-Software-only solutions exist for other devices, as well as for Macs, but sadly they frequently require “virtual” webcams created by software that some apps can not be used, including Zoom.
+It can be as easy as downloading a piece of software and then using a USB cable to connect your DSLR camera to your device, depending on your phone and computer.
+If you have a relatively new Canon camera and a Windows PC, an app is now available that allows you to connect the camera over regular USB to your device and use it as a webcam.
+Software-only solutions exist for other devices and Macs, but sadly they frequently require “virtual” webcams created by software that some apps can not be used, including Zoom.

 Therefore the “easiest” approach requires spending some money.
-Most people probably would need some additional hardware to convert the HDMI output of a camera to a USB connection.
+Most people probably would need additional hardware to convert the HDMI output of a camera to a USB connection.
 These products are referred to as USB capture cards and typically cost $100 or more.
-They are also very hard to find on hand, due to the global pandemic.
+They are also tough to find on hand due to the global pandemic.
 But this IOGear model has been reviewed, and it works well.
 Unlike the famous Elgato Cam Connect, B&H Photo has the IOGear model available right now.

-You also need an HDMI cable that can attach to your camera, which would possibly mean a Micro HDMI at the end of the camera.
+You also need an HDMI cable that can attach to your camera, which would mean a Micro HDMI at the end of the camera.
 You can either get a full-length Micro HDMI cable or an adapter that converts the larger HDMI plug to a Micro HDMI.
-When the camera is attached, you’ll want to allow “clean HDMI” output, which will get rid of all the camera exposure details and provide you with unlimited video feeding.
+When the camera is attached, you’ll want to allow “clean HDMI” output, which will eliminate all the camera exposure details and provide you with unlimited video feeding.
 This is either achieved by placing the camera in its video mode or by toggling an option in a settings menu, based on the camera you have.
-Consult the manual on the way your camera does it on your setup.
+Please consult the manual on the way your camera does it on your setup.

 In comparison to your computer’s USB capture tool or app, you’ll want a way to mount your camera for video calls as well.
 It can be as simple as a standard tripod, but if, like a popular webcam, you’re trying to put the camera above a screen display, things can get a little more complicated.
-You can buy mounts and clamps to connect the camera to your desktop and pull it up to eye level, but you’ll just have to find out how you can get it to function on your situation.
-I was able to operate with a GorillaPod wrapped around my computer arm, but it’s not the most stylish solution.
+You can buy mounts and clamps to connect the camera to your desktop and pull it up to eye level, but you’ll have to find out how you can get it to function in your situation.
+I operated with a GorillaPod wrapped around my computer arm, but it’s not the most stylish solution.